-Vaucluse House is a colonial mansion-turned-museum in a picturesque garden estate.
+Vaucluse House is a colonial mansion-turned-museum, set in a picturesque garden estate.
 It began life as a cottage but when colonial explorer William Charles Wentworth bought it in 1827, he built it into a stately home.
-There are guided tours of Australia’s first official house museum and high tea is available Wednesday to Sunday in the garden tearooms.
+Take a guided tour of Australia’s first official house museum.

-Another wonderful trail is the 5km Federation Cliff Walk along rugged sandstone cliffs in Dover Heights, Vaucluse and Watsons Bay for postcard views of the Pacific Ocean.
-Stop on the way at Macquarie Lighthouse, Australia’s oldest lighthouse designed by convict architect Francis Greenway.
+Another wonderful walking track is the 5km Federation Cliff Walk along rugged sandstone cliffs, connecting Dover Heights and Watsons Bay, and providing postcard views of the Pacific Ocean.
+Stop along the way at Macquarie Lighthouse, Australia’s oldest lighthouse designed by convict architect Francis Greenway.

-Nielsen Park is a great picnic spot and The Nielsen comprises a waterfront restaurant and casual kiosk.
-The Botanica is a farm-to-table fine dining restaurant.
-For coffee and casual café fare visit The Trail or The Grumpy Baker, which also runs the sister café next door My Little Israel, serving rustic Middle Eastern food cooked in a wood oven.
+Nielsen Park is a great picnic spot, while The Nielsen comprises a waterfront restaurant and casual takeaway kiosk, located in the restored 1914 Nielsen Park Kiosk.
+The Botanica is a farm-to-table fine dining restaurant and home to Sol Spa, if you’re after some extra indulgence.
+For coffee and casual cafe fare, visit The Trail, Belle Cafe or The Grumpy Baker.

-Getting to Vaucluse is easy by public transport.
+Located in Sydney’s east between Rose Bay and Watsons Bay, getting to Vaucluse is easy by public transport.
 Take a bus from the city centre or Bondi Beach.
-For fabulous views of Sydney Harbour, hop on a ferry from Circular Quay to Watsons Bay and then take a bus or walk for only 30 minutes, via Parsley Bay’s 1910-built cable footbridge, to Vaucluse House.
+For fabulous views of Sydney Harbour, hop on a ferry from Circular Quay to Watsons Bay and then take a bus or walk south for around 30 minutes, via Parsley Bay’s 1910-built cable footbridge to Vaucluse House.